azifan/Qultra/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior may be reported by contacting the project team at [your-email@example.com].
+Instances of abusive behavior may be reported by contacting the project team at [azifan@ucsd.edu].
 All complaints will be reviewed and investigated.

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org).